openpracticelibrary/openpracticelibrary/content/practice/pmi.md

 ---
 ## What is it?

 PMI is a quick and easy way to get people thinking for a retrospective.
-It can also be used at the end of the day as a team checkin for past paced intensive work sessions, and can be used to group populate an engagement journal.
+It can also be used at the end of the day as a team checkin for fast paced intensive work sessions, and can be used to facilitate the whole group populating an engagement journal entry.

 ## How to use it?